da-nrw/DNSCore/ContentBroker/src/main/markdown/sip_specification.md

         		premis.xml
         		someFile1.x
         		subfolder/someFile.x

+### Container formats

+DNSCore supports three container formats.
+Tar with and without gzip compression and Zip.
+The file extensions which the system accepts are ".tgz", "tar" and "zip".

+### Container name

+The name of the container is refered to as container name.
+It is the full name of the file including the extension.
+The name of the container without its extension is refered to as original name, which will be described further in one of the following paragraphs.

-Inside a container of one of the supported container formats there is a single entry which resembles the filename of the container without the extension.
+The container contains exactly a single entry.
+Its name must be the original name, i.e. the name without the container extension.

+### Bagit

 Inside this first level entry you will find exactly five entries.
 Four of them are text files which are required by BagIt and then you have one data folder.
 Inside the data folder there must be at least one file which is the premis.xml.